powsybl/.github/CONTRIBUTING.md

 #### Voting
 While the Powsybl organization aims to operate as a consensus based community, a TSC vote can be required to move the Organization forward.
 The voting members of the TSC will vote on a one vote per voting member basis.
 The simple majority is needed to approve proposals.
 A good way to vote is to create a poll [here](https://lists.lfenergy.org/g/powsybl-tsc/addpoll).

-#### Responsabilities
+#### Responsibilities
-The Powsybl organization contains several repositories.
-We have at least a committer in charge by repository.
+The Powsybl project comprehends several repositories.
+There is at least one committer in charge of each repository.
 By "in charge", we mean:
 -	Best effort to review the pull request,
 -	Best effort to resolve issues,
 -	Building and publishing the releases, including writing the release notes and informing the community,
 -	In case of impossibility, the committer in charge has to ask the TSC through the list [powsybl-tsc@lists.lfenergy.org](mailto:powsybl-tsc@lists.lfenergy.org) to find another committer to review the pull request, resolve the issue or build and publish the release.

-Please refer to our [maintainers file](MAINTAINERS.md) to have more details about our work division.
+Please refer to our [maintainers file](MAINTAINERS.md) for more details about our work division.

 #### Contributors